mbasaglia/mini_apps/docs/apps/glaximini.md

 Glaximini
 =========

-This is a very basic animated sticker editor.
+This app allows the user to create animated stickers and share them on Telegram.

 ## Configuration